xue2sheng/spaghettiCode/README.md

 ## Summary

-Test cases based on documented UML state machines are easier to maintain and it can make the difference when it comes to refactor your base code in the future:
+Test cases based on documented UML state machines are easier to maintain and it can make the difference when it comes to refactoring your base code in the future:

-### Refactoring without proper test case
+### Refactoring without proper test cases

 <img src="/images/madness.jpg" alt="Madness" width="250" height="250"/>